CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 So, let's make this work.

+The reason we are getting a 401 on the request is because we are not sending any credentials with the request and thus we can not get authorized.

+Let's make sure that we get the necessary info stored in the `currentUser` object.

 At this stage you need to go back to your Rails application for a moment.
 We need to make an addition to `config/application.rb` in order to make the API include authorization credentials in the response headers.

 !FILENAME `config/application.rb